 If you enable the CAPTCHA test in the feedback form, however, your form will become dependent on a third party service run by Google, called ReCAPTCHA.
-They supply the pictures that will be shown in your form.
-When your form is displayed, the feedback form script requests a new picture from ReCAPTCHA.
-After your visitor enters his/her answer to the "security" challenge test, the letters/words typed by him/her will be sent to the ReCAPTCHA website.
+They supply the pictures and questions that will be shown in your form.
+When your form is displayed, the feedback form script requests a new picture/question from ReCAPTCHA.
+After your visitor enters his/her answer to the "security" challenge test, the answers given by him/her will be sent to the ReCAPTCHA website.
 They will then respond by telling the feedback form script whether or not the answer is correct.

-(Don't worry.
-Only the "secret" words, the CAPTCHA words, are actually sent to ReCAPTCHA.
-Your visitors' messages are not transmitted to them.)
+Don't worry.
+Only the answers to the CAPTCHA test are actually sent to ReCAPTCHA.
+Your visitors' messages are not transmitted to them.

-This means that if the ReCAPTCHA service is bogged down in some way, the display of your feedback form will become very sluggish (because the pictures won't load).
+This means that if the ReCAPTCHA service is bogged down in some way, the display of your feedback form will become very sluggish (because the picture containing the question won't load).
 If the network connection between your website and the ReCAPTCHA service has problems, your form will not work (since the script won't be able to get the answer checked).
 If the ReCAPTCHA service ever closes, your visitors will no longer be able to successfully send you feedback.

 Having said that, before you give up in despair, the ReCAPTCHA service appears to be used by lots of websites all over the world, seemingly without problems.
 It has also worked flawlessly when I tested it.
 But that doesn't mean bad things can't happen in the future.
 You'll just have to decide for yourself whether you want to take the risk or not.

 Most CAPTCHA tests have a major flaw.
-Because of their visual nature, the blind are unable to enter those cryptic words in the pictures.
+Because of their visual nature, the blind are unable to answer them.
 The good thing about the ReCAPTCHA test (and one of the main reasons why I chose this particular CAPTCHA implementation over the others) is that it has an audio facility for the blind.
-A blind person, encountering your form, should theoretically be able to click the audio file link and hear an audio message which he/she can transcribe into the test field.
+A blind person, encountering your form, should theoretically be able to click the audio link and hear an audio message which he/she can transcribe into the test field.
 So in that sense, the ReCAPTCHA test does not exclude the blind from using your form.

 Unfortunately, in spite of this, it still excludes those who are both deaf and blind, who surf the web using tactile displays (eg, Braille displays).
 That is, if you can neither see a picture nor hear words spoken in the audio file, the form is completely inaccessible to you.